kellystuard/azk8terraform/README.md

+A complete example of how to use Terraform to spin up an infrastructure and Helm to spin up applications.
+Terraform uses Azure to spin up a public IP, application gateway, managed Kubernetes cluster with load-balancer as an ingress, and separates them by virtual network subnets.
+Helm deploys three simple applications at `/`, `/hello1`, and `/hello2` set up as multiple-pod replica set exposed by ingress service.

+The root location of the three applications will be output at the end of provisioning the infrastructure.

 > Important: Azure resources cost money while provisioned.
 Make sure to follow the "When You are Done" section or the resources will stay and you will be charged.

 ## Environment Configuration